Stop Hip Pain without Surgery

 What types of hip pain can be treated?

-Hip pain is very common and can be caused by a wide range of conditions.
-It can start suddenly or develop as a mild discomfort and gradually worsen.
-The exact location of the pain symptoms will help our doctors determine the type of problem that needs to be treated.
-Patients with hip pain may have trouble with walking, exercise, sleeping at night or have a feeling of general instability.
+Hip pain is extremely common and is caused by a wide range of conditions.
+An old Hip surgery or injury can suddenly start causing severe pain or the pain may develop as a mild discomfort and gradually worsen over a period of years.
+A medical exam and a review of your imaging will help our doctors determine the type of problem that needs treatment.
+Patients with Hip pain will often have trouble with sleeping, walking, exercise, hobbies or have a feeling of general instability.

-Research has shown that treatment with advanced stem cell therapies using Platelet Rich Plasma (PRP), Bone Marrow Aspirate Concentrate (BMAC), and Adipose Derived Stem Cells (ADSC) have been helpful for treating a number of conditions such as Arthritis, Bursitis, Labral Tears and Sacroiliac Joint Pain.
+Research has shown that treatment with advanced stem cell therapies using Bone Marrow derived stem cells (BMAC), Adipose Derived Stem Cells (ADSC) or Umbilical Cord Cells have been helpful for treating a number of conditions such as Arthritis, Bursitis, Labral Tears and Sacroiliac Joint Pain.

 How does it work?

-Cendant regenerative treatments activate your body’s own adult stem cells and blood platelets to stimulate healing and speed repair for cartilage, bone, and soft tissue injuries.
-We all have healing stem cells in our bodies.
-Primarily found in bone marrow and fatty tissue, these cells act as repairmen and can regenerate into the type of cell that is needed when injected into an injured area.
+Cendant regenerative treatments activate stem cells and blood platelets to stimulate healing and speed repair for cartilage, bone, and soft tissue injuries.
+We all have healing stem cells in our bodies primarily found in adipose (fat) tissue and bone marrow.
+These are your repair cells and can regenerate into the type of cell that is needed when injected into an injured area.

-The procedure itself involves our highly trained physicians using precision guided ultrasound to perform a needle aspiration of your own adult stem cells.
+The procedure itself involves our highly trained physicians using precision guided ultrasound to perform a needle (trocar) bone marrow aspiration or adipose mini liposuction of your own adult stem cells.
 They are usually taken from the hip, abdomen or both.
-The cell tissues are processed and concentrated in a special centrifuge and then injected into the injured area of the knee.
-Cendant Core Stem Cell procedures will first have an Extracellular Fiber Matrix injected into the hip to provide structure for cartilage and bone growth.
+The tissues are processed where millions of stem cells are isolated and concentrated in a specialized centrifuge.
+These stem cells will be injected into the Hip joint along with any necessary supporting ligaments and tendons.
+Cendant Stem Cell procedures will first have an Extracellular Fiber Matrix injected into the knee to provide structure for cartilage and bone growth.